 Any child or young person, who self-harms or expresses thoughts about this or about suicide, must be taken seriously and appropriate help and intervention should be offered at the earliest point.
 Any practitioner, who is made aware that a child or young person has self-harmed should talk with the child or young person as soon as possible.
 If the child or young person is contemplating suicide, this should be without delay.

-In January 2019, the Further Information section was revised and updated.
+Further Information was revised and updated in January 2019.

 - Protective and Supportive Action

 - Issues – Information Sharing and Consent

 Self-harm is 'self-poisoning or self-injury, irrespective of the apparent purpose of the act' (NICE 2004).

 - Self-harm is becoming increasingly common in young people;

 - Self-harm is usually a sign of significant emotional distress, which may or may not be accompanied by suicidal thoughts or intent.
 As part of all assessments it is important to try to understand and establish the purpose of each act of self-harm.
 The treatment of self-harm is the most important service response in preventing suicide in young people.
 Previous self-harm is common in young people who die by suicide, occurring in around 52% of under 20s.
 (2017) Suicide by children and young people - National Confidential Inquiry Report;

 - Self-harm includes a wide range of behaviours that can often be secretive and go on for a long time without being discovered;